 The Zeiss Loxia 21mm f/2.8 lens is slightly more comfortable to hold than the Zeiss Loxia 50mm f/2.0 without hoods, and in pictures, you wouldn’t think so.
 The lens isn’t much longer, but it is long enough to be noticeable; however, I leave the hoods on at all times and this difference goes away.
 There’s only ridges on a part of the barrel, but the entire barrel rotates which is why you should use the hood as it is non rotating, just like the Zeiss Loxia 50mm f/2.0 lens.
 It is fairly small and inconspicuous.
 By laying your finger to rest on the lens hood, you can easily negate the issue of accidentally turning the focus wheel.
 The lens hood is mostly metal but it has a plastic mount—this is the way a lens hood should be made.
 Metal on metal is not good and it is why I am in favour of plastic lens caps.
 Any part strengthened means something more important takes impact or can be scratched.
-Real cars are designed with this in mind and that is why they have points that break easily or cannot scratch as easily as others.
-I wish people would not give Zeiss negative comments for plastic parts in their lens hoods or plastic lens caps.
+Cars are designed to have points that break easily or cannot scratch as easily as others.
+I wish people would not give Zeiss negative comments for plastic parts in their lens hoods or plastic lens caps but instead credit them.
 It’s not good to have metal scraping against black paint.
 This design seems to keep the metal fanboys happy as it has metal, and it keeps fussy people like me happy as it’s not strictly metal on metal–Zeiss’s design is ingenious.

 Sharpness and other attributes